sordgom/seed_in_graph/README.md

-# GraphQL Queries for Smart Contracts
+# NEAR Protocol NFT Minting with GraphQL
-This project aims to demonstrate how to use GraphQL to query smart contracts on a blockchain network.
-In particular, we focus on using GraphQL to query Ethereum smart contracts.
+This project demonstrates how to use NEAR Protocol to mint NFTs and track ownership using GraphQL.

 # Requirements
 To use this project, you will need the following:

-* An Ethereum node to connect to (e.g., Ganache)
-* A smart contract ABI (Application Binary Interface) file
+* A NEAR Protocol account and testnet tokens
-* A GraphQL schema for the smart contract
+* A deployed NFT contract
-* A GraphQL server to execute the queries
+* A GraphQL schema to query and mutate data

 # Installation
 To install the necessary dependencies for this project, run the following command: